-- 1. Granger Causality is to be described in the Correlation and Causation Analysis Methodology section - 2.
-Statistical significance of Granger Causality does not guarantee strong predictive power. - 3.
-Results may be influenced by the historical data sampled for the study.
+1. Granger Causality is to be described in section 4.3.

+2. Statistical significance of Granger Causality does not guarantee strong predictive power.

+3. Results may be influenced by the historical data sampled for the study.
 This study uses daily volume weighted median prices of Ethereum.